Blog Post

 Mesolithic Post Holes in Old Car Park – The Bluehenge Enigma

-Instead of seizing this opportunity to delve deeper into these findings, a narrative was constructed dismissing these posts as totem poles from wandering hunter-gatherers unrelated to Stonehenge.
+Instead of seizing this opportunity to delve deeper into these findings, a narrative was constructed that dismissed these posts as totem poles from wandering hunter-gatherers, unrelated to Stonehenge.
 This decision to sideline potentially groundbreaking evidence highlights a reluctance within some parts of the archaeological community to reconsider established narratives, even in the face of new evidence.

 The discovery in 1988-89 by Wessex Archaeology of another Mesolithic post hole, along with a piece of rhyolite dated to 7737 – 7454 BCE, further complicates the timeline for Stonehenge and the surrounding area.
 This finding should have prompted a reevaluation of the site’s dating.
 However, attempts to fit this new evidence into the existing narrative of Stonehenge’s construction timeline illustrate the challenges and controversies inherent in archaeological interpretation.